MilanVlaski/forestry/README.md

 A web application for tracking **forest inventory**.
 Using this to teach myself the [Apache Causeway framework](https://causeway.apache.org/).
 It follows the [Naked Objects](https://wiki.c2.com/?NakedObjects) philosophy, which involves exposing your classes, objects, or entities, directly to the user interface.

 ## Quick Start
-To use the app, you must have JDK 21 installed, as well as Maven.
+To use the app, you must have JDK 21 installed, as well as Maven 3.6.0 or newer.
 We suggest installing both using [SDKMAN](https://sdkman.io/) for Linux, by running `sdk maven install` and `sdk install java`.

 1. Run `mvn clean install`
 2. Run `PROTOTYPING=true mvn -pl webapp spring-boot:run`.
 On command prompt, it's `set PROTOTYPING=true`.